QikaiYang/ZendeskCode/README.md

 On the 1st terminal, run the command below to turn on the server (**make sure it is not shut down**)

+    cd api
     python api.py

 On the 2nd terminal, run the command below

+    cd render
     npm start

 Then the app should pop up in your browser.

 ## How To Test My App
+I test my front-end with `@testing-library/react` and my back-end with `Pytest`

+### Test front-end
+On the 1st terminal, run the command below to turn on the server (**make sure it is not shut down**)

+    cd api
+    python api.py

+On the 2nd terminal, run the command below

+    cd render
+    yarn test

+### Test back-end
+On the 1st terminal, run the command below to turn on the server (**make sure it is not shut down**)

+    cd api
+    python api.py

+On the 2nd terminal, run the command below

+    cd api
+    pytest test.py